kcolford/uwaterloo-addcourse/README.rst

 .. _QUEST: https://uwaterloo.ca/quest/

-.. note:: Currently only classes that have one tutorial section can be added.
+.. attention:: Currently only classes that have one tutorial section can be added.
 Support for tutorial-less classes is in the works.

 Usage
 =====